rowan-robinson/3011-cw1/myclient/readme.txt

 username: admin
 email: admin@3011.com
-password: p (yes, just a single character, not very secure I know...)
+password: p (yes, just a single character... not very secure but quicker when testing!)

 Alongside this are some pre-existing modules, professors, module instances, and a rating.